lbillon/PiGrow/readme.md

 PIGrow
 ======
-PIGrow is a simple Java gardening automation software for the Raspberry PI.
+PIGrow is a simple Java garden automation software for the Raspberry PI.

 Features
 --------